auremoser/aaas-guides/goals/goals.md

 ### 2. Collaborative + Community-wide

 * What contacts would you like to build or maintain?
+* What assets would you like to be able to share with your (new or current) community?
-* Who or what can Mozilla connect you with before you graduate?
+* Who or what can Mozilla/AAAS connect you with before you "graduate"?
 * What domains, industries, or disciplines would you like to collaborate with through your future work?

 Write one goal from these reflection questions.
 Transfer your goal to a post-it.